rahul1990gupta/training_material/README.md

-## Ruby on rails onboarding
+## Onboarding material @ Datamonk
-The goal is to onboard onto Ruby on rails stack.
+The goal is to onboard onto variety of tech stacks used at datamonk.

 Please follow the steps outlined in the curriculum.